ethereum/go-ethereum/docs/_dapp/native.md

 transact between accounts and interact with smart contracts using command line tools.
 Geth was one of the original clients to provide this type of gateway to the Ethereum network.

-Before long, web-browser-like graphical interfaces (e.g. Mist) were created to extend clients.
+Before long, web-browser-like graphical interfaces (e.g. Mist) were created to extend clients, and client functions were built into websites built using the time-tested HTML/CSS/JS stack.
-However, as dapps became more complex their requirements exceeded what a simple browser environment could support.
-To support the next generation of dapps, built using time-tested HTML/CSS/JS technologies, programmatic access to client functions was required

-Programmatic access to client functions is best delivered in the form of an open API.
-This not only levels-up the complexity of dapps that can be built on top of Ethereum but also opens up client technologies as re-usable, composable units that can be applied in creative ways by a global community of developers.
+However, to support the most diverse, complex dapps, developers require programmatic access to client functions through an API.
+This opens up client technologies as re-usable, composable units that can be applied in creative ways by a global community of developers.

-To support this vision, Geth ships official Go packages that can be embedded into third party desktop and server applications.
+To support this, Geth ships official Go packages that can be embedded into third party desktop and server applications.
 There is also a [mobile API](/docs/dapp/mobile) that can be used to embed Geth into mobile applications.